itcc-pedcanportal/services-dkfz/README.md

 ## Requesting Access

-To request access to any of these services, please send an email to:
+To request access to any of these services or contribute code, please send an email to:

 **Julius Müller**
 Email: julius.mueller@dkfz-heidelberg.de